tommyhchoe/Teams-Up/README.md

 - Give players a rating of stars from 1 - 5 depending on individual skills, and also be able to modify the rating.
 - Display the two teams created.
 - Save all teams match up with the ability to save final scores and choose winners

-- Should be able to delete match ups from the list of saved match ups.
+###This project is open to anyone who wants to contribute.

-This project is open to anyone who wants to contribute.
+Visual aspects of the app, can be modified.

 # Screenshot